peterschindler/peterschindler.github.io/index.md

 On this website I will try to guide you through the interactive part of the practical DFT lecture.
 Hopefully this will be interesting and useful for you!

-We will be using the <a href="https://wiki.fysik.dtu.dk/ase/" target="_blank">Atomic Simulation Environment (ASE)</a>[Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) in conjunction with the DFT code [GPAW](https://wiki.fysik.dtu.dk/gpaw/index.html).
+We will be using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) in conjunction with the DFT code [GPAW](https://wiki.fysik.dtu.dk/gpaw/index.html).

 ### Google Colab ###
 Both ASE and GPAW operate through Python.
 We will be using Google's Colab service to make it easy to follow along.
 No need to install Python locally - you only need a browser.
 Our code will be running in a Jupyter notebook on a Google server.<br/>
-To access a Python notebook just follow one of the links and then click on <b>'File' > 'Save a copy in Drive...'</b>
+To access a Python notebook just follow [this link](https://colab.research.google.com/drive/1mofb8yD9rcwVFlBnwkrMf2rx3E1Pru6u) and then click on <b>'File' > 'Save a copy in Drive...'</b>
 <center><img src="Images/colab.jpeg" alt="Google Colab: Copying a Python notebook to your Google Drive" style="width: 300px;"/><br/>
 </center>
 Once you have copied the notebook to your Google Drive you can edit, execute and work on it.

 ### ASE Basics ###
-First, we need to install ASE and GPAW on the server (first line represses output of the notebook cell)
+First, we need to install ASE and GPAW on the server (`%%capture` represses output of the notebook cell)
 ```bash
 %%capture
 !apt install ase